 What Is Charcot Foot?

-Also referred to as diabetes-related foot, Charcot arthropathy, or Charcot neuropathy, this condition affects less than 1% of people with diabetes but requires immediate care to avoid severe outcomes.
+Also referred to as diabetes-related foot, Charcot arthropathy, or Charcot neuropathy, this condition affects 0.8-8 percent of people with diabetes but requires immediate care to avoid severe outcomes.

 Recognizing the Signs and Symptoms of Charcot Foot